The-Marcy-Lab-School/2-1-encapsulation-factories-closure/README.md

 ## Intro to Mod 5: Object-Oriented Programming (OOP) — 5 minutes

 Object-Oriented Programming is a style of programming (a "paradigm") that uses **objects to manage state (data) and behavior** in an application.
+While OOP does let us do some new things, more than anything, it helps us write better, more organized code.

 It can be defined by its 4 pillars:
 * **Encapsulation** - every object should control its own state